14 Jul 2020

 The New Zealand government has given up on using GDP as the measure of success.
 Instead it is using a Living Standards Framework, which is a composite of 12 domains of wellbeing,58 which was developed by the New Zealand Treasury.

 Businesses,59 the Committee on Climate Change,60 local authority organisations61 and many others have said that the government’s COVID-19 Recovery Plan must deliver on the UK’s net zero ambitions.
 The government itself has said that its recovery plan will be green and fair.
 Despite this, there is still a risk that the metric used by the government and by the media to judge the success of recovery plans is GDP.
 The UK government, devolved nations, and local authorities should explicitly identify that the metrics to judge success of the COVID-19 Recovery Plans are how well they reduce poverty, decrease inequalities, meet carbon reduction and nature restoration goals, and contribute to the global delivery of the Sustainable Development Goals and not GDP.

 4. Co-operate globally and act responsibly

-The worst of the COVID-19 pandemic may have passed for the UK but the same is not true across the world.
-At the time of writing numbers are rising sharply in countries such as India and Brazil.
+At the time of writing the numbers of people affected by the COVID-19 pandemic are rising sharply in countries such as India and Brazil.
 As one of the world’s wealthier countries the UK has a moral responsibility to help poorer countries through this crisis.